 Clear the air: Like vacuums, many models of room air cleaners also use HEPA filters to filter allergens and other pollutants from the air.
 In fact, a HEPA filter can help reduce pollutants in the air by up to 50 percent, though that depends on how the unit operates.
-Look for the unit’s Clean Air Delivery Rate, which notes the suggested room size for an air cleaner and is the most helpful metric for comparing air cleaner performance.
+Look for the unit’s Clean Air Delivery Rate (CADR), which notes the suggested room size for an air cleaner and is the most helpful metric for comparing air cleaner performance.
+CADR provides ratings for the air cleaner’s ability to remove smoke, dust and pollen.
+And CADR is evolving.
+Soon, consumers will also be able to compare air cleaners for their ability to remove microbiological pollutants like viruses, bacteria and mold, and household chemicals.
 Not sure where to start?
 Visit AHAMVerifide.org for more about how to choose the proper air cleaner for your room.
 Change the air cleaner’s filter regularly and position your air cleaner near the center of the room, away from walls, to maximize airflow and performance.

 Cool the air: When the temperatures warm up, keep the windows closed and the AC on.
 Air conditioners don’t just cool the air, they contain filters that can help remove allergens.

 Keep the indoor humidity in check: Dust mites aren’t seasonal, but they tend to thrive in humidity A dehumidifier may make it tougher for the mites to survive.